 Second and third-year courses cover the majority of the program requirements.
 Intensive studio work in architectural design is complemented by study in architectural history and theory, structures, technological systems, digital media and urban studies.
 In second-year, students are fully immersed in digital design techniques while learning to incorporate knowledge from historic, environmental, social, programmatic and technological studies into the design studio.
 This is followed by third-year, where, in the second semester, coordinated coursework allows students a truly synthetic experience in the integrated design of a complex architectural project.

 In the fifth year of study, students will develop an advanced thesis through research, analysis and design in one of four topical areas.
+In the fifth year of study, students will develop an advanced thesis through research, analysis and design in one of four curricular streams.

 Undergraduate Professional Degree Program